 3 Your tender must be received by no later than Monday 20th May at 12 midday local time (UK).
 Late tenders will not be considered.

-4 If having read the enclosed specification you decide not to submit a tender, we would be grateful if you could send your reasons (though you are under no obligation to do so) via the Department for Educations e-tendering portal (Jaggaer)
+4 If having read the enclosed specification you decide not to submit a tender, we would be grateful if you could send your reasons (though you are under no obligation to do so) via the Department for Education’s e-tendering portal (Jaggaer)

 5 Please contact us via Jaggaer if you have any questions about the tendering procedure.
 Yours sincerely,